fluves/pywaterinfo/.github/CONTRIBUTING.rst

 You will receive information on the test status and the test coverage of the unit tests.

-In order to run all the tests, you need a HIC token, defined as an environmental variable ``HIC_TOKEN``.
-When you do not have a HIC token, you can ignore the token tests for HIC webservice, be defining to not run the tests marked with the `nohictoken` label:
+In order to run all the tests, you need a HIC&VMM token, defined as an environmental variables ``HIC_TOKEN`` and ``VMM_TOKEN` respectively.
+When you do not have a HIC token, you can ignore the token tests for HIC webservice, be defining to not run the tests marked with the `notoken` label:

 ::

-    pytest -m 'not nohictoken'
+    pytest -m 'not notoken'

 The Github actions CI does have the token stored as a *secret*, so you do not really need a token for local testing, as eventual failures will be noticed by the Github Actions CI.
+Although, PRs from forks will not have access to these Github secrets, so these tests are ignored when running from fork.

 Documentation with sphinx
 --------------------------